 People can't be infected with N. fowleri by swallowing contaminated water, the CDC explains; it's only dangerous when it enters via the nose, which offers easy access to the brain.
 Infections are most common in children and young adults — the median age of victims is 12 — possibly because they're more likely to dive, swim and play in water.

-The source of infection is typically a lake, river or hot spring, and the two children who died this summer had both recently been in a lake.
-The Louisiana man's case was more unusual, though — the Associated Press reports he was infected by tap water he squirted into his nose using a neti pot.
+The source of infection is typically a lake, river or hot spring, and the teen who died this summer was believed to be riding in a raft when it overturned.
+A 2011 case in Louisiana was more unusual, though — the Associated Press reports a man was infected by tap water he squirted into his nose using a neti pot.
 Neti pots relieve allergies and sinus problems by washing out the nose and sinuses, but experts recommend disinfecting the water first by boiling or distilling it.
 Tests showed N. fowleri was living in the Louisiana man's household water pipes, but authorities concluded the contamination was isolated to his house, and found none of the amoebae in local water supplies.

 The relative risk of an N. fowleri infection is still extremely low, the CDC points out.
-There were 32 cases documented in the 10 years from 2001 to 2010, for instance, while there were 36,000 drowning deaths during the 10 years from 1996 to 2005.
+There were 37 cases documented from 2006 to 2015, for instance, while there were an average 3,536 drowning deaths annually in the U.S. from 2005 to 2014.
 Yet with such high stakes involved, it's worth being aware of the threat and how to avoid it.
 Below is a list of symptoms, infection sources and safety tips from the CDC:

 Initial symptoms (starting one to seven days after infection) include: headache, fever, nausea, vomiting and stiff neck.
 Later symptoms include: confusion, lack of attention, loss of balance, seizures and hallucinations.
 After the start of symptoms, the disease progresses rapidly and usually causes death within one to 12 days.